chimera-linux/cports/Usage.md

 The following commands are recognized:

-* `binary-bootstrap` Create a build root from local packages.
+* `bootstrap` Create a build root from packages.
 The local repository must be populated, or a sufficient remote repository must be available.
-* `bootstrap [STAGE]` Bootstrap from source.
-If `STAGE` is passed, stop at that stage (number).
-By default, that is `2`.
-Stage 0 bootstrap must be run in a compatible host system.
+An older alias `binary-bootstrap` is available as well.
 * `bootstrap-update` Update the packages in your build root to latest.
   Acts like `binary-bootstrap` if the `bldroot` does not exist.
 * `bulk-pkg` Given a list of bulk expressions (may be zero, see below), perform